Class 12- “ On The Face Of It ” Susan Hill

 Derry emerges as a complex and multifaceted character whose journey of self-discovery and resilience forms a central narrative arc in “On The Face Of It.”
 His experiences highlight the universal themes of human connection, empathy, and the power of acceptance in overcoming adversity.

-Mr Lamb:
+2. Character Sketch of Mr Lamb:

 Mr Lamb, a pivotal character in “On The Face Of It” by Susan Hill, possesses a distinctive personality shaped by his experiences and interactions with others.
 Here’s a character sketch of Mr Lamb: